saberamini/WorkingWithHadoop/README.md

 > jps

-You should see about 5 node processes running, soimething like:
+You should see about 5 node processes running, something like (may look different in your machine):
 ```
 8065 SecondaryNameNode
 8243 ResourceManager